mandychen11/ANLY591-Group4-Traffic-Simulation/README.md

 | Cumulative rewards 	| 18388.01 	| 54037.98 	| 423.26 	| 371.72 	|
 | Mean rewards 	| 21.17 	| 9.55 	| 4.86 	| 4.37 	|
 | Std rewards 	| 0.62 	| 5.07 	| 4.82 	| 4.89 	|

+In conclusion, under the highway_env, PPO performed extremely well, demonstrating higher mean rewards and greater stability than DQN.
+Due to its robustness, ease of tuning, and consistent performance, PPO is a suitable choice for traffic scenarios with discrete action spaces.
+However, DQN achieved higher cumulative rewards but required more hyperparameter tuning and exhibited potential instability and slow convergence.
+In addition, under the more complex intersection-v0 environment, both the DQN and A2C models struggled to achieve good performance.
+The mean rewards were low in both models, and the cumulative rewards were disappointing.